EndFramework/backendpy/docs/middlewares.rst

 Creating middleware
 -------------------
-To create a middleware, use :class:`~backendpy.middleware.Middleware` class and implement its methods.
+To create a middleware, use :class:`~backendpy.middleware.middleware.Middleware` class and implement its methods.
 Each of these methods is specific to implementing different types of middleware mentioned in the previous section.

 How to define these methods is as follows: